-14 In Lewis v.
-Epic Systems, supra, the Seventh Circuit sharply criticized this argument noting that class or collective procedures have existed for centuries.
-See Lewis slip op., 6-8
+18 In Lewis v.
+Epic Systems, supra, the Seventh Circuit sharply criticizes this argument noting that class action procedures have existed for centuries.

 (Emphasis added) Id. at 374.
-Whatever the Court intended by this highly ambiguous language, I conclude that it does not license a trial judge to revisit Iskanian's treatment of the NLRB's Horton rule merely because Premiere's arbitration policy and standard arbitration agreement are far more onerous than one involved in the case before the Court.
+Whatever the Court intended by this highly ambiguous language, I conclude that it does not license a trial judge to revisit Iskanian's treatment of the NLRB's Horton rule merely because Miyasaka's arbitration policy standard arbitration agreement is arguably far more onerous than the one before the Court.

 In an effort to explain away the impact of Iskanian on the outcome here, the General Counsel advances two arguments that merit discussion.
 First, she argues, in effect, that Iskanian is obsolete because there have been numerous important developments since the California Supreme Court's 2014 Iskanian decision.
-Second, she claims that the Board cannot refuse to enforce the ALRA's protection of concerted activities on the ground that the FAA "preempts" such enforcement because there has been no decision to that effect by a court of appeals as required by Article III, Section 3.5(c) of the California constitution.
+Second, she claims that the Board cannot refuse to enforce the ALRA's protection of concerted activities on the ground that the FAA "preempts" such enforcement because there has been no decision to that effect by an appellate court as required by Article III, Section 3.5(c) of the California constitution.

 It is true that Iskanian issued early in the hubbub that has erupted over the NLRB's Horton decision.
-Thus, Iskanian issued before the NLRB responded to the Fifth Circuit's Horton rationale with a lengthy decision in Murphy Oil that signaled that agency's decision to stick with the conclusion it reached in Horton until eventually resolved by the U.S. Supreme Court.
+Thus, Iskanian issued before the NLRB responded to the Fifth Circuit's Horton rationale with a lengthy decision in

+Murphy Oil, supra, that signaled that agency's decision to stick with the conclusion it reached in Horton until eventually resolved by the U.S. Supreme Court.

 And Iskanian issued nearly two years before the Seventh Circuit's decision in Lewis v Epic Systems, supra.
-There the Seventh Circuit, in a situation involving an arbitration agreement comparable to the one here, found the class action waiver it contained unlawful under the NLRA and unenforceable under the FAA because the concerted activity protection in NLRA § 7 meets the "criteria of the FAA's saving clause for nonenforcement."
-Concluding that the NLRA and FAA "work hand in glove," Chief Judge Wood's opinion in Lewis bluntly rejects the Fifth Circuit's rational in Horton in no uncertain terms as follows:
+In that case, the Seventh Circuit, in a situation involving an arbitration agreement comparable to the one here, found the class action waiver in that agreement unlawful under the NLRA and unenforceable under the FAA because the concerted activity protection in NLRA § 7 meets the "criteria of the FAA's saving clause for nonenforcement."
+Concluding that the NLRA and FAA "work hand in glove," Chief Judge Wood's opinion in Lewis goes on to summarize the Fifth Circuit's rationale in Horton which I have quoted above, and then bluntly rejects it in no uncertain terms as follows:

-There are several problems with (the Fifth Circuit's) logic.
+There are several problems with this logic.
 First, it makes no effort to harmonize the FAA and NLRA.
 When addressing the interactions of federal statutes, courts are not supposed to go out looking for trouble: they may not "pick and choose among congressional enactments."
 Morton, 417 U.S. at 551.
 Rather, they must employ a strong presumption that the statutes may both be given effect.
 See id.
 The savings clause of the FAA ensures that, at least on these facts, there is no irreconcilable conflict between the NLRA and the FAA.
 (Emphasis added)